Eliaspd/FocusTimerApp/README.md

 # Focus Timer App
-A simple timer app to help you focus and stay productive.
+A simple timer app as a school project, to help you focus and stay productive.
 Built with SwiftUI and Firebase.

 ## Features
 - **Sign Up / Log In**: Use your email to create an account and log in.